realmaster42/EverybodyEditsProtocol/README.md

 > *See [Keys](#model-keys).*

 ### <a id="rm-smileyGoldBorder">"smileyGoldBorder"</a>
-Occurs when someone toggles the gold smiley border.
+Occurs when someone enables or disables the gold smiley border.

 `[0] Integer` Player Id
 > The player's id.